flaviovs/tinykv/README.md

 - TinyKV keys must be string scalars.

-- TinyKV does not open or manage transactions Also, it operates both in autocommit and non-autocommit mode.
+- TinyKV does not open or manage transactions.
+Also, it operates both in autocommit and non-autocommit mode.
 All operations are atomic.

 - Naturally, if the connection handle is not in autocommit mode, you